 In the course of the registration process and/or while the midwife, mental health nurse or registered general nurse awaits the decision of NMBI, the agency could arrange an interview with an employer for them.
 After successfully passing the interview, the employer files for a work permit for the employee.

-The recruitment and sponsorship package from employers will normally include but not limited to visa application fees, flight ticket, one to three month’s accommodation and a relocation package of 500 euro.
-A 2-year contract convertible to a permanent contract is given.
+The recruitment and sponsorship package from employers will normally include but not limited to visa application fees, flight ticket, one to three month’s accommodation and a relocation package of depending on the contract of the employer.
+Also, one could get a 2-year contract convertible to a permanent contract is given.
 A competitive salary scale of €29,346-€45,701 with sponsorship programmes for further education up to masters level.

 Kindly contact us if you are interested.